yale-winter/Draw-Note-Unity-Hololens-2-Sprint/README.md

-Attention: This sprint Project was inspired by a 3rd party.
+Attention, Disclaimer: This sprint Project was inspired by a 3rd party.
 Ask me for more details.

 # Draw-Note-Unity-Hololens-2-Sprint
 C#, Unity3D, Hololens 2, AR, MRTK2, UWP